browserengineering/book/book/security.md

 Exercises
 =========

-*New inputs*: Add support for hidden and password input elements.
+10-1 *New inputs*.
+Add support for hidden and password input elements.
 Hidden inputs shouldn't show up or take up space, while password input elements should show their contents as stars instead of characters.

-*Certificate errors*: When accessing an HTTPS page, the web server can send an invalid certificate ([badssl.com](https://badssl.com) hosts various invalid certificates you can use for testing).
+10-2 *Certificate errors*.
+When accessing an HTTPS page, the web server can send an invalid certificate ([badssl.com](https://badssl.com) hosts various invalid certificates you can use for testing).
 In this case, the `wrap_socket` function will raise a certificate error; Catch these errors and show a warning message to the user.
 For all *other* HTTPS pages draw a padlock (spelled `\N{lock}`) in the address bar.

-*Script access*: Implement the [`document.cookie` JavaScript API][mdn-doc-cookie].
+10-3 *Script access*.
+Implement the [`document.cookie` JavaScript API][mdn-doc-cookie].
 Reading this field should return a string containing the cookie value and parameters, formatted similarly to the `Cookie` header.
 Writing to this field updates the cookie value and